-- The type of surface the motorhome is parked upon will have an affect on how much moisture accumulation occurs on the chassis and flooring.
-Moisture can eventually seep into the interior. - Parking the motorhome on a grass surface, with the tires supported by blocks, is a perfect situation for moisture to accumulate. - A gravel covered parking area still allows moisture to evaporate from the ground, through the gravel and to the underside of the motorhome.
+The type of surface the motorhome is parked upon will have an effect on how much moisture accumulation occurs on the chassis and flooring.
+Moisture can eventually seep into the interior.
+Further, the type of surface can affect the tires.